-To anneal sterling silver or copper, begin by turning off the lights so you can see the glow better.
+To anneal sterling silver or copper, begin by turning off the lights (or use the Whaley Annealing Box) so you can see the glow better.
 Use a large bushy flame to evenly heat the whole piece to an orange (not red) glow, and keep it at that color for 30-60 seconds.
 After you remove the flame, wait a couple seconds, then quickly quench (ideally in pickle to remove firescale, or in water if you don't yet have a pickle pot).
 Be careful to not overheat your piece, because even if you don't turn it into a puddle, there can still be undesirable side effects.
 Brass takes a little longer to fully anneal, so keep brass at that gentle glow for about 120 seconds.

 Here are our torches that produce the largest, bushiest flame, plus pumice (which reflects heat and allows you to form a "nest" for various shaped items). more info